-7.5.1 AUTHORITY AND POWER
+7.4.5.1 AUTHORITY AND POWER

-The Executive Committee shall have the authority and power to act for the Board of Directors and House of Delegates between meetings of the Board and the House of Delegates.
+The Executive Committee shall have the authority and power to act for the Board of Directors and HISI between meetings of the Board and the House of Delegates.
+Limitations to the authority and power of the Executive Committee shall be determined by the Board of Directors and included in the XXSI Policies and Procedures.

 B. Members - The members of the Executive Committee shall be the